Pointers: Applications

 }

 We also want it to return an error code if the divider is 0.
 So we have 3 things to return.
-The error or success code is returned normally, while the quotient and product are "returned" through pointers.
-It works as follows: main reserves space for the quotient and product by creating two variables p and q, then it passes their addresses to multiply_and_divide, that performs the operations and write the results in p and q through the pointers.
+The error or success code is returned normally, while the quotient and product are returned through pointers.

 In memory things look like that:

 In practice, this is another example of a function (multiply_and_divide) modifying the memory of its calling context (main).
-To generalise, with pointers a function can read or write anywhere in memory.

 Inefficient Function Calls with Large Data Structures Copies